10 Things to Do in Seoul at Night

 Hongdae neighbourhood| ©Gwonie S. Nam

-To discover Seoul's nightlife in the Hongdae neighbourhood is to enter a world of creativity, live music and infectious energy that defines the city's vibrant nightlife scene.
-Located close to several universities, Hongdae is an epicentre of youth and culture, where bars and clubs come alive under the twinkling lights and murmuring crowds.
+Discovering Seoul's nightlife in the Hongdae neighbourhood is like stepping into a world of creativity, live music and contagious energy that defines the city's vibrant scene.
+Located near several universities, Hongdae is an epicentre of youth and culture, where bars and clubs come alive under the flashing lights and murmurs of the crowd.

 Themed bars offer unique experiences, from retro arcades to establishments that mimic movie sets.
-Pubs feature a wide variety of beers and cocktails, while cafés transform into late-night bars for those who want a relaxed experience.
-In addition, restaurants open late offer the opportunity to enjoy delicious local dishes while soaking up the lively atmosphere.
+Pubs feature a wide variety of beers and cocktails, while cafes transform into night bars for those who want a more relaxed experience.
+In addition, late-night restaurants offer the opportunity to enjoy delicious local dishes while soaking up the lively atmosphere.

 Live music is an integral part of Hongdae's nightlife.
-There you can wander the corridors and discover local bands playing in small clubs and bars.
-Street performers also fill the air with their tunes, adding a unique soundtrack to your night-time explorations, especially during Seoul's summer.
-If you're a music lover, you'll find a wide range of genres to enjoy, from indie rock to K-pop.
+There, you can wander the streets and discover local bands playing in small clubs and bars.
+Street performers also fill the air with their melodies, adding a unique soundtrack to your night-time explorations, especially during the Seoul summer.
+If you are a music lover, you will find a wide range of genres to enjoy, from indie rock to K-pop.

 Hongdae is known for its inclusive spirit and welcoming atmosphere.
-Travellers, students and locals mingle in this district, creating a diverse and exciting community that will give you a taste of Seoul's nightlife.
+Travellers, students and locals mingle in this district, creating a diverse and exciting community that will allow you to experience Seoul's nightlife.

-6. Take an evening stroll along the Han River
+6. Take a night cruise on the Han River

 Han River at night| ©Quang Anh Huỳnh Phạm